rikerik/BookRent/README.md

-# BookWawe
+# BookWave

 BookWave is a simple book rental application built with Spring Boot for the backend and featuring a sleek and intuitive frontend design using Tailwind CSS and Ripple UI.<br/>
 ## Features

     Browse and explore a wide selection of available books.